PEI Energy Strategy

-The most recent provincial energy strategy was in 2016/2017.
+The previous provincial energy strategy was released in 2016/2017.
 Since that document was released there have been many changes that require the province to rethink and update its strategy, including the commitment to be net zero by 2040.

 Frequently asked questions on energy